IvoNet/docker-node/README.md

 The run script will mount the folder you are currently standing in to the /project folder in the container, which is the working directory for the image.

+if you add a '.' as a parameter to the command it will reset the state to the current folder if it already had a state.
+Note that everything you did in the container will be lost except for what is in de Dockerfile.

+e.g.
+`node10 .`

 # Troubleshooting

 It is assumed is that the `~/bin` exists and resides on the front of your PATH.